We are currently closed and hope to reopen in May. Keep an eye on our website and social media for updates.

 The MAC is currently closed.

-When we reopen in February, our three gallery spaces will be open to explore, alongside our Cafe Bar for all your brunch, lunch and coffee favourites.
+When we reopen in May, our three gallery spaces will be open to explore, alongside our cafe bar for all your brunch, lunch and coffee favourites.
 Unfortunately, our theatres remain closed at this time, along with our Family Room.
-Our conference and corporate meeting spaces will be available to book online at hirethemac.com.
+Our conference and corporate meeting spaces will be available to book online at hirethemac.com or by emailing Meghan, our Commercial Events Officer.

 The MAC is designed with access and inclusion in mind and we always welcome your feedback.
 We are currently reserving the use of our lifts for those with access needs.
 Accessible toilets are available on each of the 6 floors of the MAC.
 Induction loops can be found in our Cafe Bar.
 If you need any additional assistance preparing for a visit to our building, please contact our team by emailing firstname.lastname@example.org.